AviaryInc/Mobile-Feather-SDK-for-Android/README.md

     <integer name="is_sticker">0</integer>

-In this way users won't see any default stickers pack, but instead only a link to download more packs.
+This will mean that users won't see any default sticker pack, but instead only a link to download more packs from the marketplace.

 ![stickers](http://labs.sephiroth.it/tmp/android/9.png)

 <a name="other-configurations"></a>
 ### 6.2 Other configurations

-Inside the AviaryFeather/res/values is a config.xml file.
+Inside the AviaryFeather/res/values is a `config.xml` file.
 This file contains some application default values and can be modified before compilation.

 <a name="customization"></a>
 ### 6.3 UI Customization

-You can customize almost every aspect of the application by editing the "styles.xml" file included in the res folder.
+You can customize almost every aspect of the application by editing the `styles.xml` file included in the res folder.

 <a name="localization"></a>
 7 Localization